-Innovating for a Safe Internet Growing an Inclusive Cybersecurity Workforce Promoting Responsible Business Respecting the Environment We believe that ensuring the digital security and privacy of individuals and organizations enables digital progress, and we strive to create value through security innovation, expertise, research and cooperation.
-We are committed to building an inclusive, equitable and diverse workforce within our organization and across the industry to help empower individuals to reach their full potential.
-We are committed to doing business ethically and in compliance with all laws.
-Our corporate governance practices aim to ensure accountability to meet our responsibilities across our entire value chain.
-We are focused on addressing the climate change impacts and minimizing the environmental footprint of our solutions, operations and our broader value chain.
-Priority issues: Cyber Risks to Society; Information Security & Privacy Priority issues: Diversity, Equity & Inclusion; Cybersecurity Skills Gap Priority issues: Business Ethics ; Responsible Product Use Priority issues: Product Environmental Impacts; Climate Change
+Innovating for a Safe Internet Growing an Inclusive Cybersecurity Workforce Promoting Responsible Business Respecting the Environment We believe that ensuring We are committed to We are committed to doing We are focused on the digital security and building an inclusive, business ethically and in addressing the climate privacy of individuals and equitable and diverse compliance with all laws. change impacts and organizations enables workforce within our Our corporate governance minimizing the digital progress, and we organization and across practices aim to ensure environmental footprint strive to create value the industry to help accountability to meet our of our solutions, through security empower individuals to responsibilities across our operations and our innovation, expertise, reach their full potential. entire value chain. broader value chain. research and cooperation.
+Priority issues: Cyber Risks to Society; Information Security & Privacy Priority issues: Diversity, Equity & Inclusion; Cybersecurity Skills Gap Priority issues: Business Ethics; Responsible Product Use Priority issues: Product Environmental Impacts; Climate Change